dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 #### AVG

-You are given the following table sam_grades, which shows Sam's exam scores.
+You are given the following table Sam_Grades, which shows Sam's exam scores.

 <p align="center">
     <img src="./images/1060-13-02-a.png" alt="1060-13-02-a.png" width="50%" height="50%">